Cui Xie: During Later Tang

 Li Siyuan himself suggested that the imperial scholar Feng Dao might be suitable, and then ordered these officials to rediscuss the matter.
 This drew Kong's displeasure about how Ren interfered with his recommendation, and he became even more determined to have Cui made chancellor.
 When An subsequently discussed the matter with Ren again, Ren compared choosing Cui over Li Qi to choosing beetle dung over fragrant styrax balls.
 Still, with Kong making daily compliments of Cui and attacks against Li Qi, eventually, Cui and Feng were made chancellors with the designation Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), and Li Qi was not.

-It was said that Cui Xie did not handle much of the important matters of state as chancellor, and that whenever he had to author important documents, he had others write them for him.
+It was said that Cui Xie did not handle many of the important matters of state as chancellor, and that whenever he had to author important documents, he had others write them for him.
 At that time, it was felt that the imperial university was being neglected, and Li Siyuan therefore had Cui take on the additional responsibility as the principal of the imperial university.
 He subsequently proposed that 200 students be admitted each year, a proposal that was considered by the popular opinion at the time to be inadequate.

-In early 929, Li Siyuan was returning from the eastern capital Daliang to then-capital Luoyang, with the imperial officials attending him on the trek.
+In early 929, Li Siyuan was returning from the eastern capital Daliang to the then-capital Luoyang, with the imperial officials attending him on the trek.
 While on the way, Cui Xie died at Xushui (須水, in modern Zhengzhou, Henan), due to a stroke.
 He was given posthumous honors, and the posthumous name Gongjing (恭靖, "respectful and meek").